pantaluna/pantaluna.github.io/README.md

 - ZS-042 DS1302 Real Time Clock.

 #### ESP32 Peripherals - RGB LED's
 This component supports several RGB LED packages.
-It comes with the essential documentation such as data sheets, schematics, and instructions on how to wire them to your development board.
+It comes with the essential documentation such as data sheets, schematics, and instructions on how to wire them to your development board and eventually an extra power supply.

 - RGB LED packages such as the WS2812, WS2812B, WS2813xs chips from the manufacturer Worldsemi http://www.world-semi.com/solution/list-4-1.html
 - Adafruit's Neopixels that use the aforementioned packages.